Real Normal Operators and Williamson's Normal Form: Symmetry of a real normal operator

 \section{Symmetry of a real normal operator}

 Here we prove that any normal operator on a real Hilbert space is orthogonally equivalent to its transpose (or adjoint).
 During the preparation of this manuscript we found that this result has appeared as Corollary 2.7 in Vishwanath \cite{Vis78}, but our proof is different and is very elementary.
-It just exploits the geometry of real Hilbert space.
-Moreover, this result is crucial to understand the spectral theroy of real normal operators. \begin{thm} Let $H$ be a real Hilbert space and let $A\in B(H)$ be a normal operator.
+It just exploits the geometry of real Hilbert space. \begin{thm} Let $H$ be a real Hilbert space and let $A\in B(H)$ be a normal operator.
 Then there exists an orthogonal transformation $U \in B(H)$, such that

 Further, $U$ can be chosen such that $U^T = U$. \end{thm} \begin{proof} Let us assume first that $A$ has a transpose cyclic vector \textit{i.e.} there exists $x \in H$ such that $\mathcal{E} := \{ A^n({A^T})^mx: n, m \geq 0\}$ is total in $H$.
 Define $U$ on $\mathcal{E}$ by